creativecommons/wp-plugin-creativecommons-website/README.md

 # Common Blocks

-This project is built using @wordpress/scripts.
-It is used to create custom blocks.
-Please following the steps given below to modify or create blocks.
+This WordPress plugin provides custom functionality for the creativecommons.org website.

 # Setup
 After cloning the repository, install nodee modules using `npm i`.